Far-Seer: Plot summary

+Development

+Though Far-Seer is Robert J. Sawyer's second novel, the Quintaglios themselves long predate its publication.
+Sawyer first created them when he was a teenager, inspired by the alien species of science fiction author Larry Niven.
+Far-Seer was rejected by several publishers because they didn't believe a story without human characters would appeal to a broad enough audience to turn a profit.
+The book was initially planned as a standalone novel, but Sawyer was convinced by his agent to make it into a series.
+This resulted in changes to the manuscript.
+In the original draft, Afsan was meant to die at the end from injuries he sustained during the final battle.
+A subplot telling the backstory of The Watcher, a God-like entity who transplanted the dinosaurs from earth to the Quintaglio homeworld, and an epilogue set in the far future portraying the Quintaglios voyaging to earth on a starship, were cut from Far-Seer and repurposed for the second and third novels in the trilogy.
+One draft of the book's ending, shared on Robert J. Sawyer's Patreon page, contained an epilogue where The Watcher, angered by humanity's history of waging holy wars among themselves, implied that it would take the Quintaglios' side and exterminate humanity if they rejected the Quintaglios upon their arrival to earth.

 Major themes

 Far-Seer (and the rest of the Quintaglio Ascension) is highly allegorical.
 The character of Afsan parallels Galileo.

 Literary significance and criticism

 Far-Seer met with high critical acclaim, winning the Homer award for "Best Novel" during its original 1992 release.
 The Toronto Star called it "One of the year's outstanding SF books".
 The story has been praised for its creativity, its endearing characters and its social relevance.
 Far-Seer has been translated into numerous languages, and is also the only book in the Quintaglio Ascension to have been translated into Japanese.

 However, Far-Seer has received some criticism.
 Some reviewers have said that the Quintaglios act too human, while others point out the implausibility of a technological civilisation developing from a nomadic hunting society.